sosy-lab/benchexec/doc/container.md

 are not visible on the host filesystem.
 In order to allow the user to access these files after the benchmarking, BenchExec copies them into an output directory.

-Note that files written to a directory in the full-access mode will not be affected by this.
+Note that files written to a directory in the full-access mode will not be affected by this (they already exist on the host filesystem).
+If you cannot use the hidden or overlay modes but still need to retrieve output files, you need to mark some directory as writable with `--full-access-dir`.
+But note that this has the disadvantage that the tool can then make arbitrary changes to existing files and directories at this location, so full isolation is no longer guaranteed.

 Patterns matching the following rules can be given to select only a subset of created files to be copied:
 - A file is retrieved if any of the given patterns match it.